Multilingual Vision-Language Models, A Survey: Vision-Language Models

 \end{itemize}

 \paragraph{Cross-modal Similarity.} Here, the focus is on understanding the correspondence and similarity relationships between images and texts.
 It is typically evaluated using Image-Text Retrieval \citep{young-etal-2014-image, chen2015microsoftcococaptionsdata}.
-In this setup, we compute the image and text representations and search for the most similar cross-modal pairs.
+In this setup, we compute image and text representations, retrieve images from text prompts, and vice versa.
+Retrieval is typically evaluated using top-1 accuracy.

 \paragraph{Computer Vision Tasks.} Vision-language models are often evaluated on tasks that are traditionally considered to belong to computer vision.
 These tasks emphasize visual details, often requiring precise localization or attribute recognition.